Kasuga Taisha Shrine 春日大社

 Kasuga Taisha is renowned for being the finest example of the Kasuga-zukuri style of architecture, which dates back to the early 8th century and incorporates Chinese-style roofs and red, gold and vermilion decoration.
 A sloping roof gently extending over the front of the building also identifies structures of this style.

 While the main shrine commands the most attention, it is easy to overlook the lesser shrines.
-There are 12 principal shrines, each dedicated to one of the 12 lucky gods of Japan.
-The most notable is Wakamiya Shrine, which hosts the Kasuga Wakamiya On-matsuri Festival every year.
-This event offers a great chance to see traditional Japanese dance.
+Among them are 15 shrines that are part of course known as the Kasuga Wakamiya 15 Shrine Pilgrimage.
+Visitors stop at each to offer a prayer for protection against life's tribulations.
+One of the most notable shrines is Wakamiya Shrine, which hosts the Kasuga Wakamiya On-matsuri Festival every year.
+This event offers a great chance to see traditional Japanese performing arts.

 You should plan to spend a few hours at Kasuga Taisha, especially if you are a keen photographer.
 In particular, the botanical garden, museum and the variety of buildings make for a great tour.
 Combine your visit here with a visit to Nara Park , Mt.
 Wakakusa, Todaiji Temple , and Kofukuji Temple for a full day of activities in Nara.

 * The information on this page may be subject to change due to COVID-19.